animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-To enable persistence with Spring Data for Apache Geode, set the `persistent` attribute to `true` on any of the `<*-region>` elements, as the following example shows:
+To enable persistence with Spring Data for GemFire, set the `persistent` attribute to `true` on any of the `<*-region>` elements, as the following example shows: